operations

 Pool Service Truck Setup: A Practical Build-Out Guide for 2026

-📌 Key Takeaway: A well-organized pool service truck saves 10–15 minutes per stop — nearly 4 hours a week across a 15-pool day.
+📌 Key Takeaway: A well-organized pool service truck saves time at every stop and keeps the workday predictable.
 This is the build-out experienced route owners actually use.

 Pool Service Truck Setup: What You Actually Need

-This post covers what to put in the bed, how to lay it out, how to store chemicals safely, and which tools actually pay for themselves.
-It is a companion to The Best Vehicles for Managing Pool Service Routes — once you've picked the truck, this is what goes in it.
+This post covers what to put in the bed, how to lay it out, how to store chemicals safely, and which tools earn their space.
+It also works as a companion to The Best Vehicles for Managing Pool Service Routes — once you have the truck, this is what goes in it.

 The Four Zones of a Pool Service Truck